StevenKoniaev/StevenKoniaev/README.md

 </h1>

 #### Fourth year @ McGill University.
-Pursuing a Bachelor of Science in Honours Computer Science.
+Finishing up a Bachelor of Science in Honours Computer Science.

 Hope I get a chance to work on some nice projects!